Rohingya refugee crisis

 In December 2017, surveys we conducted in the refugee camps found that at least 6,700 Rohingya were killed by violent means in Myanmar between 25 of August and 24 of September 2017.
 At least 730 were children under five years of age.

-We have significantly scaled up our existing medical, water and sanitation efforts in support of the growing needs.
+We have significantly scaled up our existing medical, water and sanitation efforts in support of the needs.